apache/flink/docs/dev/table/tableApi.md

   }
 }

-val myAggFunc: AggregateFunction = new MyMinMax val table = input
+val myAggFunc = new MyMinMax
+val table = input
   .groupBy('key)
   .aggregate(myAggFunc('a) as ('x, 'y))